 In early 2019 the original 17 turbines of the Dutch Slufterdam onshore wind farm were replaced by 14 more efficient ones.
 As a result, the power output doubled from 25 MW to 50 MW, of which 29 MW belongs to Vattenfall.
 Vattenfall currently has approximately 1 GW of onshore wind capacity under construction.
 About 60 km north of Amsterdam, Vattenfall is repowering and expanding the Wieringermeer onshore wind farm up to a total combined capacity of 298 MW.
-In northern Sweden, construction of the 353 MW Blakliden/

-Fäbodberget wind farm is ongoing, and once it is commissioned in 2022 it will be one of Sweden's largest onshore wind farms.
+In northern Sweden, construction of the 353 MW Blakliden/ profitability.
+In the wind, solar and battery business, sustainability has been identified as one of the key levers to facilitate our growth ambition.
+In 2018 we identified five focus areas that we worked on in 2019 and will continue to work on in 2020: 1) CO2 emissions reduction, 2) Sustainable use of resources, 3) Sustainable procurement, 4) Community engagement, and 5) Biodiversity protection.
+In these five focus areas we want to go beyond just being compliant.
+We will continue to work on defined activities.
+In biodiversity protection, for instance, a new four-year R&D programme, Biodiversity protection in Wind & Solar (BioWinS), will be launched in Fäbodberget wind farm is ongoing, and once it is commissioned in 2022 it will be one of Sweden's largest onshore wind farms.